DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-02-08-uploading-bulk-placement-data.md

 {{ appEmail({

 subject: "Performance profile sign off for the 2022 to 2023 academic year",
+content: "

-content: "Dear ((first_name))
+Dear ((first_name))

 You must sign off your list of trainee teachers from the 2022 to 2023 academic year.

-^The deadline for performance profile sign off is 31 January 2024.
+The deadline for performance profile sign off is 31 January 2024.

 This is so that the data can be included in the annual initial teacher training (ITT) performance profiles publication.

 1. Check you have a minimum of 2 placements for each trainee awarded QTS or EYTS in the 2022 to 2023 academic year
 2. Export your trainee data
 3. Check your data and fix any mistakes
 4. Sign off your data

 If you have any questions, email [becomingateacher@digital.education.gov.uk](mailto:becomingateacher@digital.education.gov.uk) using the subject line \"Performance profiles sign off\".